neo4j-contrib/sandbox-mcp-server/README.md

 This project provides a Model Context Protocol (MCP) server for interacting with the [Neo4j Sandbox API](https://sandbox.neo4j.com/).
 It allows language models or other MCP clients to easily launch, list, query, and perform other actions on Neo4j Sandbox instances using a standardized tool interface.

-The server is built as a [FastAPI](https://fastapi.tiangolo.com/) application and uses the [FastAPI-MCP](https://fastapi-mcp.tadata.com/getting-started/welcome) library to expose its endpoints as MCP tools.
-Authentication with the Sandbox API is handled via Auth0, and the necessary Auth0 credentials must be configured through environment variables.
+The server is built as a [FastAPI](https://fastapi.tiangolo.com/) application and uses [FastMCP](https://gofastmcp.com/) (v2.12.4) to expose its endpoints as MCP tools.
+FastMCP provides enterprise-grade OAuth 2.1 authentication with Auth0, along with backward compatibility for API key authentication.
+The necessary Auth0 credentials must be configured through environment variables.

 ## Environment Variables